Self-report fraud and walk free, New York prosecutors tell Wall Street

 The overhauled policy has sown confusion among criminal defence lawyers because the DoJ has publicly said that its own, less generous, policy supersedes those of other offices.
 The SDNY office is a unit of the DoJ, though it has tended to act independently.

-Clayton said that the justice department policy allowed local offices to exercise their own discretion.
+Clayton told the FT that the justice department policy allowed local offices to exercise their own discretion.
 The DoJ did not respond to a request for comment.

 Clayton said at Wednesday’s conference that it was “fake news” to say the DoJ policy superseded his.
 He said there were “big problems” with the SDNY’s previous approach because companies could not “really trust” that if they handed themselves in they would not be prosecuted – whereas the new model provided “what the shareholders want”.